Unified-modal Salient Object Detection via Adaptive Prompt Learning: Experiments

 \subsection{Ablation Study}

 In this section, we perform ablation studies to illustrate the effectiveness of the components in our method.
-The results on five single-modal (i.e., DUTS and ECSSD) and multi-modal (i.e., STERE, NJUD, and VT5000) datasets are shown in Table~\ref{tab:ablation}, in which the first line (i.e., UniSOD) shows the performance of our full model.
+The results on single-modal (i.e., DUTS and ECSSD) and multi-modal (i.e., STERE, NJUD, and VT5000) datasets are shown in Table~\ref{tab:ablation}, in which the second line (i.e., UniSOD) shows the performance of our full model.

-\textbf{Effectiveness of the baseline SOD model.} To verify the effectiveness of the proposed pre-trained baseline SOD model, we directly evaluate its performance on both single-modal and multi-modal datasets using only visible images as input, denoted as 'Pre-trained model' in Table~\ref{tab:ablation}.
+\textbf{Effectiveness of the baseline SOD model.} To verify the effectiveness of the proposed pre-trained baseline SOD model, we directly evaluate its performance on both single-modal and multi-modal datasets using only visible images as input, denoted as 'Baseline SOD model' in Table~\ref{tab:ablation}.
 Compared with the advanced RGB SOD methods in Table~\ref{tab:compare_rgb}, it can be found that our pre-trained model has superior performance with a simple structure and acceptable parameters, which indicates that it has great potential for exploration.
 Compared to the multi-modal methods in Tables~\ref{tab:compare_rgbd} and~\ref{tab:compare_rgbt}, the advantages of our pre-trained model are not obvious, which confirms that a specific single-modal SOD model is difficult to handle multi-modal SOD tasks well at the same time.
-In addition, the comparison between the first and second rows of Table~\ref{tab:ablation} shows that our full model can fully utilize the prior knowledge of the pre-trained model on both single-modal and multi-modal SOD tasks.
+In addition, the results in the first and second rows of Table~\ref{tab:ablation} indicate that the superior performance of our UniSOD is inseparable from the rich saliency prior knowledge provided by the pre-trained baseline SOD model.

+We also replace the proposed baseline SOD model with an existing advanced single-modal SOD model (i.e., ICON~\cite{Mingchen23ICON}), which also uses SwinB~\cite{iccv2021swin} as the backbone.
+The results are demonstrated in the second and third rows of Table~\ref{tab:ablation}, in which 'UniSOD\_ICON' indicates that the ICON was used as a frozen pre-trained model driven by the modality-aware prompts to address both single-modal and multi-modal SOD tasks.
+By comparison, UniSOD\_ICON exhibits a weaker performance than UniSOD, which indicates the effectiveness of the proposed baseline SOD model.
+In addition, the average improvement of UniSOD over the proposed baseline SOD model is 21.5\%, while the average improvement of UniSOD\_ICON over ICON is 19.6\% on the $MAE$ metric across the five datasets.
+This is mainly due to the simple and effective structure of the proposed baseline SOD model, which has great potential to fully interact with modality-aware prompts and the pre-trained model.